War & Peace Series: Oxford 2026

 This program is especially valuable for those preparing to conduct trauma-informed fieldwork with vulnerable populations in conflict-prone areas.
 Participants receive the Oxford Initiative’s Duty of Care Training Certificate in trauma-sensitive interviewing techniques, developed in partnership with Resonate Joy trauma specialists.
 Duty of Care training is required for further collaboration with the Global Women’s Narratives Project.

-The days in Northern Ireland are hosted by poet and playwright Damian Gorman and Advisory Board member and community leader Anne Carr.
+The days in Northern Ireland will be hosted by poet and playwright Damian Gorman and Advisory Board member and renowned community leader Anne Carr.
 One of the central challenges at the heart of the peace process is recognizing that it demands more than agreements, institutional reform, security measures, and economic development—it requires a transformation in attitudes between communities to reflect genuinely new relationships.
 This fieldwork centers on culture, change, and reconciliation.
 We will engage with community members to explore how cultural leadership, political evolution, and social renewal contribute to the process of communal reconciliation.

 SPRING SYMPOSIUM

-29 March - 2 April 2026| University of Oxford
+29 March - 2 April | University of Oxford

-3 - 5 April 2026 | Belfast, Northern Ireland meetings and narrative fieldwork (optional)
+3 - 5 April | Belfast, Northern Ireland

 FALL SYMPOSIUM

-13 - 17 Sept 2026 | University of Oxford
+13 - 17 Sept | University of Oxford

-18 - 20 Sept 2026 | Belfast, Northern Ireland meetings and narrative fieldwork (optional)
+18 - 20 Sept | Belfast, Northern Ireland

-The Fall Symposium will convene at the University of Oxford from Sunday, 13 September – Thursday, 17 September 2026.
-Daily sessions run from 9:00 am to 3:00 pm, with one special evening gathering and an afternoon reserved for exploring Oxford .
+The Fall Symposium will convene at the University of Oxford from Sunday, 13 September to Thursday, 17 September 2026.
+Daily sessions run from 9:00 am to 3:00 pm, with one special evening gathering and an afternoon reserved for exploring Oxford.
 Participants arrive and check in on Sunday afternoon, and depart Thursday afternoon from Oxford.
 Delegates continuing with the Global Women’s Narratives Project team to Belfast, will begin meetings in Belfast on Friday morning, 18 September through Sunday, 20 September 2026.
 Additional details about the Belfast fieldwork and estimated costs will be shared in late Spring.

 MARCH 2020